MatheusKS95/MatheusKS95/README.md

-# NOTICE
-I'll be migrating most of my (private) repos from Github to somewhere else soon, so don't expect any activity here other than already public stuff after that.
-I don't think Github company is doing any good for open source development, since being owned by Microsoft, should surprise absolutely nobody.
-I don't want to have my code taken without my consent to train some proprietary AI stuff I'm not gaining anything from.
-Issues like that are making me reconsider the licenses for my WIP code.

 ### Hi there 👋
 I'm Matheus K. Schaefer, a programmer from Brazil.
 I'm interested in multimedia and tools programming, mostly in "lower level" programming languages such as C.